How It Works

 How Much Goes to the Charities?

 All of it.
 Every cent of your donation ($100 per ticket or $50 per ticket if you are under 30) goes directly to the charities chosen at the event, with no overhead or administrative costs reducing your contribution.
 This is thanks to the generosity of the 416Cares founders who have agreed to cover these costs including all credit card transaction fees and the monthly cost of hosting this e-commerce website.
-You will receive a charitable donation receipt directly from one of the three charities a few weeks after the event.
+You will receive a charitable donation receipt directly from one of the three charities (note that some charities only issue receipts at the end of the calendar year).

 416Cares is not a registered charity.
 Money is collected and managed by two members of the 416Cares steering committee through a dedicated bank account and then donated to the charity chosen.
 The proof of accountability is that you receive a charitable donation receipt from the charities chosen!
-In addition, we are also happy to share all financial records with any member at any time - just ask us!
+In addition, we are also happy to share all financial records with anyone who has donated at any time - just ask us!

 The current steering committee members managing the money are James Mackintosh and Anthony Boright - we can be reached through the Contact Us Form.